MarcosSouza257/IEEE_ID9184/README.md

-# IEEE_ID9184
-Brazilian Stock Market Forecast with Heterogeneous Data Integration for a Set of Stocks
+# Brazilian Stock Market Forecast with Heterogeneous Data Integration for a Set of Stocks - ID: 9184

 ## 📁 Estrutura do Repositório